oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Helm is installed in the virtual machine, and configured to use the master chart repository

-Once you have Helm then we will use it to install kuberneties-dashboard (if it wasn't installed for you when you setup the cluster) In this case we didn't do that as we want to show you how to use Helm.
+Once you have Helm then we will use it to install kubernetes-dashboard (if it wasn't installed for you when you setup the cluster) In this case we didn't do that as we want to show you how to use Helm.

 Setting up the kubernetes dashboard (or any) service using helm is pretty easy. it's basically a simple command.